TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

 Using PHP based views
 ================================================

-So far we have used Fluid as template engine.
+So far, we have used Fluid as a template engine.
 Most textual output formats are well representable with Fluid.
-For some use cases it is reasonable to use pure PHP for the output.
-An example of such an use case is the creation of JSON files.
+For some use cases, it is reasonable to use pure PHP for the output.
+An example of such a use case is the creation of JSON files.

 For this reason, Extbase also supports PHP based views.
-Assume we want create a JSON based output for the ``list`` action in the ``post`` controller of the BlogExample.
-To be able to do so we need a PHP based view.
+Assume we want to create a JSON based output for the ``list`` action in the ``post`` controller of the BlogExample.
+To be able to do so, we need a PHP based view.

-When no Fluid template is found for a controller/action/format combination, a PHP based view will be used.
+A PHP-based view will be used when no Fluid template is found for a controller/action/format combination.
 This PHP class is resolved against a naming convention which is defined in the ``ActionController`` in the class variable ``$viewObjectNamePattern``.
 The default naming convention is